alpacahq/typescript-sdk/README.md

 ## Getting Started

+There are two ways to use this SDK, REST and WebSocket.
+Both are created using the `createClient` and `createStream` functions.
+These functions take an API class and an options object.
+The options object should contain the `keyId` and `secretKey` for the API.
+The client or stream will then have methods for each endpoint in the API.

+### Possible APIs and Streams

+todo

 ### REST

 For REST, you can use the `createClient` function.
 This function takes an API class and an options object.
 The options object should contain the `keyId` and `secretKey` for the API.
 The client will then have methods for each endpoint in the API.